roopansh/IITG-SquidServer/README.md

 # IITG-SquidServer
-Sets up a squid proxy server on your PC.
+For IIT-Guwahati , this script sets up a squid proxy server on your PC .

 # HOW TO